RCollins13/CNView/README.md

 CNView is a low-profile visualization tool for read depth in batches of next-generation sequencing libraries and, more specifically, for visually inspecting sites of [copy-number variation (CNV)](https://en.wikipedia.org/wiki/Copy-number_variation).

 Like many depth-based CNV callers, CNView does not work on individual samples.
 Further, CNV read-depth signals become markedly clearer with the addition of multiple reference samples.
-While there is technically no minimum number of libraries to run CNView, generally >30 is advised.
+While technically CNView will run successfully from just two libraries, generally CNVs become clearly resolvable with at least 20 total samples jointly modelled.

+---
 ## Table of Contents
 #### Script documentation
 - [CNView.R](https://github.com/RCollins13/CNView#cnviewr)